pingec/ArduinoPowerMonitor/README.md

 Depends on emontx's lib EmonLib (a working version is included and should be installed by copying the EmonLib folder to wherever your IDE setup expects libs).

 ##Setup
-Calibration constants in main.ino should be adjusted to suit the actual sensors.
+Calibration constants in ArduinoPowerMonitor.ino should be adjusted to suit the actual sensors.
+For more readable output during calibration, enable calibration mode.

 ##Output
 Measured data will be output to serial port in a format of: